Guest Post | A Mother’s Prayer by Chris Maday Schmidt

 I’d love to hear what resonated with you about this book — feel free to leave a comment.
 I always reply, though if it’s your first time posting I’ll need to approve it before it appears.

-And if you’d like to support my blog and help keep it free, you can always buy me a tea.
+And if you’d like to support me and help keep it free, you can always buy me a tea.

 Ciao, and thanks for visiting!